KickToken [old] (KICK) Achieves Market Cap of $2.31 Billion

-KickToken [old] (CURRENCY:KICK) traded 21.4% lower against the U.S. dollar during the twenty-four hour period ending at 8:00 AM E.T. on August 16th.
-Over the last week, KickToken [old] has traded 8,766% higher against the U.S. dollar.
-One KickToken [old] coin can currently be purchased for about $0.0183 or 0.00000054 BTC on cryptocurrency exchanges.
-KickToken [old] has a total market capitalization of $2.31 billion and approximately $859.00 worth of KickToken [old] was traded on exchanges in the last day.
+KickToken [old] (CURRENCY:KICK) traded down 21.4% against the dollar during the 1 day period ending at 21:00 PM ET on August 17th.
+During the last seven days, KickToken [old] has traded up 8,766% against the dollar.
+One KickToken [old] coin can now be purchased for approximately $0.0183 or 0.00000054 BTC on major cryptocurrency exchanges.
+KickToken [old] has a total market capitalization of $2.31 billion and $859.00 worth of KickToken [old] was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.